Bactol-git/profitswitch/README.md

 # profitswitch

 This is a program intended to help automate the process of chasing the most profitable coin for your rig.
 Only tested on 30-series nvidia and 6000-series amd.
 It should only affect overclock settings, so make sure the overclock settings are suppored for your cards.
-Supported coins: ETHW, FLUX, ERG, ETC, RVN, FIRO, ZIL.
+Supported coins: ETHW, FLUX, ERG, ETC, RVN, FIRO, ZIL, BEAM.
 More to come at some point.
 1. git clone https://github.com/Bactol-git/profitswitch
 2. cd profitswitch/
 3. ./setup.sh